kunrex/Sugar.Lang/docs/README.md

 }
 ```

 Cast and operator overloads must be public and static.
-Indexers and constructors, however, cannot be static.
+Indexers cannot be static.
+The static constructor can be overridden and must be private and parameterless.

-All structures implicitly define an explicit default string conversion and parameterless constructor.
+All structures implicitly define an explicit string conversion and parameterless constructor.
 The constructor will initialise all fields to their default (or inlined) values.
 These structures can be overridden.

 ## Import Statements